Skip to main content

 Three Native women discussed current issues they face as a culture in a session moderated by Sandoz Board members Holly Boomer and Kimberli Lee.
 Board member Shannon Smith moderated a panel of three women and Board member Ron Hull discussing the contributions of the women of whom Sandoz wrote.

-Join us in keeping the spirit and work of Mari Sandoz alive by supporting the Mari Sandoz Society with your new OR renewal membership!
-Memberships are valid for one-year from date of receipt.
-We accept memberships and donations throughout the year.
+Join us in keeping the spirit and work of Mari Sandoz alive by supporting the Mari Sandoz Society with your new OR sustaining donation!
+We accept donations at any time throughout the year.

 MENU CLOSE